Professional Team

 Judith D. Arceneaux, M.A., CCC-SLP

 “SLRC is very special to me, and I treasure my work there with preschoolers and school-aged children with communication disorders and learning differences.
 The investigation aspect of evaluating students who may have communication disorders or learning differences, including dyslexia, is intriguing and enjoyable.
-I like working with adults in the area of foreign accent reduction and working with students to improve their executive functioning skills.
+I like working working with students to improve their executive functioning skills.
 When I provide on-campus therapy, it allows me to interact with the students’ teachers more frequently.
 Consulting with schools and presenting workshops are of great value and service to the children with whom I work.
-When I’m not at SLRC, I serve on the boards of the Houston Branch of the International Dyslexia Association and the Cenacle Retreat House.
+When I’m not at SLRC, I serve on the board of the Houston Branch of the International Dyslexia Association.
 I’m a past board member of the Houston Association for Communication Disorders.
 A pretty shade of purple gets my attention as do chocolate and Holstein cows, the latter which have taken over my home and office!”

 Ann K. Neyland, M.A., CCC-SLP